Pistachio Bread

 • Cranberry Pistachio Bread: Make this sweet bread recipe into the perfect holiday treat by adding cranberries to the bread mixture.
 Fold in ½ cup of fresh cranberries and ½ cup of pistachios into the batter to make the perfect blend of sweet and tart flavor and crunchy texture.
 You can also add orange zest to go with the holiday flavor of the cranberry bread recipe.

-• Cinnamon Sugar Pistachio Bread: Cinnamon is another flavor that goes well with quick Pistachio Bread.
-Whisk together ½ teaspoon ground cinnamon and 2 tablespoons white sugar to make the cinnamon sugar mixture.
+• Cinnamon Sugar Pistachio Bread: Cinnamon is another flavor that goes well with quick bread.
+Whisk together ½ teaspoon ground cinnamon and 2 tablespoon sugar to make a cinnamon sugar mixture.
 Combine the bread batter as usual, but only fill the bread pan halfway.
 Sprinkle a portion of cinnamon sugar over the top, add the remaining bread batter, and finish with another layer of cinnamon sugar before baking.
 Note for a more caramelized flavor, you can use brown sugar instead of granulated sugar.

-• Green Pistachio Bread: The pistachio pudding mix adds a green color to the bread batter, but if you want to make that green pistachio color brighter, you can add a couple of drops of green food coloring to the Pistachio Bread recipe.
+• Green Pistachio Bread: The pistachio pudding mix adds a green color to the bread batter, but if you want to make that green pistachio color brighter, you can add a couple of drops of green food coloring to the batter.

 More Quick Bread Recipes